MysteryPancake/Houdini-Fun/README.md

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, for example water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer from the collider.

-A great fix comes from Raphael Gadot: stabilise the environment around the collider.
-This means the sim is done in local space with the collider fixed in place, then inverted back to world space.
+A great fix comes from Raphael Gadot: don't bother, freeze it in place.
+Simulate in local space, apply transformed forces, then invert back to world space.

 This technique doesn't work in all situations, but works well for containers or pinned geometry.
+Vellum Reference Frame is probably a better choice for cloth.

 For gravity:
 1. Add an `@up` vector in world space (before Transform Pieces).